hashintel/hash/packages/libs/error-stack/README.md

 Read our [announcement post] for the story behind its origins.

-The library enables building a `Report` around an errors as it propagates:
+The library enables building a `Report` around an error as it propagates:

 ```rust
 use std::fmt;